 Due in large part to the fact that cold heading offers very high production rates and materials can be used much more efficiently, the types of machine parts created using the process tend to be a lot cheaper than those made with other techniques.
 Cold heading produced parts tend to be between 40 and 60% cheaper than parts made with other processes.
 If you are working with materials that are already expensive like titanium, silver or gold, you can save even more money through increased production and efficiency.

-Another great advantage to the cold heading process is that it makes working with certain types of metals even easier than ever before.
-Nickel, gold and palladium are just three examples of metals that are typically very difficult to work with due to the fact that they are likely to chip and break.
+Another great advantage of the cold heading process is that it makes working with certain types of metals even easier than ever before.
+Nickel, gold, and palladium are just three examples of metals that are typically very difficult to work with because they are likely to chip and break.
 With cold heading, these fears practically disappear.

 Materials are also less likely to be subject to strain hardening when working carefully with the cold heading process.
 As a result, metal workers can improve both the tensile strength and the yield of the materials during the process.